xarray-contrib/xarray-dataclass/README.md

 continue development here, where the community is better able to contribute to and maintain the project.
 We now changed it into a standalone repository.

 Note, the repository is not yet released.
-We are trying to get the name `xarray-dataclasses` on PyPi and make some additional changes before release.
+We are making some additional changes before release.

 # xarray-dataclasses